poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

         name = "example_tag"                                        ##~ The name of the root XML element of that extension. namespace = "https://example.net/our_extension"             ##~ The namespace our stanza object lives in, like <example_tag xmlns={namespace} (...)</example_tag>.
 You should change it for your own namespace

         plugin_attrib = "example_tag"                               ##~ The name to access this type of stanza.
-In particular, given  a  registration  stanza,  the Registration object can be found using: stanza_object['example_tag'] now `'example_tag'` is name of ours ElementBase extension.
+In particular, given  a  registration  stanza,  the Registration object can be found using: stanza_object['example_tag'] now `'example_tag'` is name of ElementBase extension.
 And this should be that same as name.

         interfaces = {"boolean", "some_string"}                     ##~ A list of dictionary-like keys that can be used with the stanza object.
-For example `stanza_object['example_tag']` gives us {"another": "some", "data": "some"}, whenever `'example_tag'` is name of ours ElementBase extension.
+For example `stanza_object['example_tag']` gives us {"another": "some", "data": "some"}, whenever `'example_tag'` is name of ElementBase extension.

             #>>>>>>>>>>>>
         def setup_from_string(self, string):